Publish your data openly¶

 Alternatively, public sector organisations may be able to use the central data.gov.uk website to host their 360Giving data.

 Examples of public sector data hosting pages:

-Once your 360Giving data file is published, the final step is to let us know so we can add a link to the file from the 360Giving Data Registry.
+Once your 360Giving data file is published, the final step is to let us know so the link to the file can be added to the 360Giving Data Registry.

 The 360Giving Data Registry is a list of all the organisations that currently publish their grant data in the 360Giving Data Standard, with direct links to their data sources.
 Anyone can access the Registry to view, download and use the data.

 The files listed on the 360Giving Data Registry are the source for the grant information in GrantNav, 360Insights and other tools and platforms using the data.

 Publishers submit their valid 360Giving data files to the Data Registry using the 360Giving data file submission form.
 See our guidance on how to submit your data to the Registry

 A fundamental aspect of publishing using the 360Giving Data Standard, and publishing open data in general, is that once the information is released it may be downloaded and used by anyone.

 An organisation is free to decide to stop publishing data and/or can remove the data from their website, however the information that has been published may still be held and used by anyone who has already downloaded it.

 360Giving has a Take down policy for the data linked from our Data Registry and loaded into our tools, so we will remove any published data on request.